 And we were not disappointed; we met some incredible people.
 For the first time, I met developers who were using their passion for programming to help others.
 It was a real eye-opener.
 We realized we were conditioned to pursue a permanent job with a good salary and to stay silent about the product we were coding.
 I often say that I’m more inspired by the Indonesian girls we met, who rode around the island of Java on scooters to teach children how to code, than by Bill Gates.
 These encounters kind of wrecked the “dream” of Silicon Valley, which you hear a lot about in engineering school.
 American start-ups all claim they want to change the world, but which world are they referring to?
 All too often, their sole objective is to make more and more money.

 I often say that I’m more inspired by the Indonesian girls we met, who rode around the island of Java on scooters to teach children how to code, than by Bill Gates.

-A few years after the trip, I began to teach at the engineering school where I had done part of my studies, launched a cooperative business with four friends and my partner—plus, we had two children in quick succession.
-Every employee volunteered a day a week to work on projects whose organisations couldn’t afford tech resources.
-We spent almost two years helping a healthcare centre for elderly migrants, for example.
+A few years after the trip, I began to teach at the engineering school where I had done part of my studies, and launched a cooperative business with four friends and my partner—plus, we had two children in quick succession.
+Every employee volunteered a day a week to work on projects whose organizations couldn’t afford tech resources.
+We spent almost two years helping a healthcare center for elderly migrants, for example.

 Who else inspires you?